Dear reader of ADxS.org, please excuse the disruption.

 2.2.2.
 Increased ΔFosB in the reward circuits

-ΔFosB (DeltaFosB) is a truncated form of the transcription factor FosB. ΔFosB is considered a molecular marker for chronic stimulation of the reward circuitry, stress-induced neuroplasticity and sensitization to psychostimulants.29 Directly after singular stress, ΔFosB is barely detectable, but adds up considerably due to its longevity after repeated social stress or repeated drug administration.
+ΔFosB (DeltaFosB) is a truncated form of the transcription factor FosB. ΔFosB is considered a molecular marker for chronic stimulation of the reward circuitry, stress-induced neuroplasticity and sensitization to psychostimulants.29 Directly after singular stress, ΔFosB is barely detectable, but adds up significantly after repeated social stress or repeated drug administration due to its longevity.
 Chronic psychosocial stress also significantly increased the number of ΔFosB neurons in the PFC, nucleus accumbens and amygdala of rats for 3 weeks.3031 Increased ΔFosB in the reward circuitry increases sensitivity to psychostimulants such as cocaine.32 ΔFosB regulates the expression of many neuroplasticity-related genes in the reward circuitry after chronic drug exposure.33

 2.2.3.
 Damage to the amygdala (increased anxiety)